marina325/Data-Integrated-Patient-Dash.github.io/README.md

 In order to properly run this code, you must copy this repository into a local machine, and then change to the dashboard website directory. <br>Once you've changed into the correct directory (It will be named something similar to "Data-Integrated-Patient-Dash.github.io/dashboard-website").

  *** All code snippets are contained within single quotes, for instance: 'example code' ***
-### Pip
-Pip is necessary to download dependencies:<br>
-<br>Windows:<br>
-  First, run this command first: 'curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py'
-  <br>Then run this command: 'python get-pip.py'<br>
-<br>MacOS:<br>
-  run this command: 'curl https://bootstrap.pypa.io/get-pip.py | python3'

 ### NodeJS
 Node JS is currently required to run the dashboard locally. <br> If NodeJS is not currently in your local system head to the following website https://nodejs.org/en/download and download the most current version of nodejs for your system.<br>
 NodeJS is required to run required javascript files.<br>

-If you're running an IDE such as VSCode, restart it in order for nodejs to begin working. <br> Once in the Data-Integrated-Patient-Dash folder, cd to dashboard-website
+If you're running an IDE such as VSCode, restart it in order for nodejs to begin working. <br>

-Now, to install all required dependencies, run: 'npm install'
+Now, to install all required dependencies, run: 'make install'

 ### Testing the Code
-Once everything is installed we can run 'npm start' in order to run the dashboard with the patient data we currently have.
+Once everything is installed we can run 'make start' in order to run the dashboard with the patient data we currently have.

 ### Links to API
 For more information, these are the links to the Oura API, where a good amount of our data is sourced from.